CodeFummel/ideencompass_ideaboard/README.md

 # ideaboard_masterplan
 All the files for the GFOS 2025 Innovation award project. :)

 Project uses:
-Framework: Next.js with yarn
+Framework: Next.js with yarn/npm
 Database: postgreSQL
+Libraries: And Design,